minio/minio-go/docs/API.md

 <a name="PresignedGetObject"></a>
 ### PresignedGetObject(ctx context.Context, bucketName, objectName string, expiry time.Duration, reqParams url.Values) (*url.URL, error)
 Generates a presigned URL for HTTP GET operations.
 Browsers/Mobile clients may point to this URL to directly download objects even if the bucket is private.
 This presigned URL can have an associated expiration time in seconds after which it is no longer operational.
-The default expiry is set to 7 days.
+The maximum expiry is 604800 seconds (i.e. 7 days) and minimum is 1 second.

 __Parameters__